 - Social learning.
 In the real world, learning content is not just something that is created in the minds of instructional designers.
 Social interactions, work experience sharing, and mentorship are also a part of the modern training environment.
 This is why it’s important that an LMS for employee training allows workers to interact not only with learning content but also with each other.

 The top 5 LMSs that I’ve selected comply with the abovementioned requirements.
 Here are detailed reviews of each platform.

 iSpring Learn is a solution that has been dubbed one of “the Best Learning Management Systems of 2023” by Forbes.

-This is a cloud-based system, which translates into zero infrastructure costs, fast loading from any location on the globe, and unlimited space for your training content.
+This is a cloud-based system with a 30-day free trial, which translates into zero infrastructure costs, fast loading from any location on the globe, and unlimited space for your training content.
 There’s also no limitation on the number of user accounts that can exist on your portal – pricing is based on how many workers actually log in to the platform in a given month.

 iSpring Learn has a built-in authoring tool that lets you create mobile-friendly training modules with images, videos, and short quizzes.
 In fact, it is one of the most user-friendly authoring solutions in the entire LMS market.